henry32144/Health-Tracker/README(en).md

 * After download, click index.html to start.

 * There are Save button and show Chart button.
-If you want to save the data to database, please click the save button.
+Since the Firebase API key has been expired, so it cannot save data now.

 * Chart button will show 7 days data from the choosed date to 7 days before.

 ## Attention

-* My account is free account in Nutritionix, so it can only search 500 times in one day, so it's possible that this app would be restricted by Nutritionix because of the usage is over.
+* My account is a free account of Nutritionix, so it can only search 500 times in one day, so it's possible that this website would be restricted by Nutritionix because the usage is over the limit.

-* This project is for practice, so it wont have registration function, now is using a common database to storge datas.

 ## Built With